lunarc/lunarc_docs/docs/batch_system.md

 Authors: Joachim Hein, Jonas Lindemann, Anders Sjöström, Magnus Ullner

-*Document under active development - Check back frequently!*
+*Document is currently updated for Aurora - Check back frequently!*

 A more in-depth guide to the job submission system.